 “It’s illegal to rent a room to someone underage, too,” Tilly replied, all flinty and cool.
 “Especially a girl who’s since gone missing.”

 The woman sighed.
-“Alright,” she sighed, and began to tick away at her keyboard.
+“Alright.”
+She began to tick away at her keyboard.
 “When was it?”

 “July 23rd,” I said.